-Introduction: Hidden curriculum (HC) as “a sum of influences” that exist in the educational environment.
-It is the set of cultures, values, safety practices, and organizational structures within a school which affect students’ personal, professional development, learning, and behavior.
+Introduction: Hidden curriculum (HC) is “a sum of influences” that exist in the educational environment.
+It is the set of cultures, values, safety practices, and organizational structures within a school which affects students’ personal, professional development, learning, and behavior.
 HC is not documented but inferred by learners rather than delivered intentionally by faculty.
 In our educational system, Is the curriculum yet to be discovered, or has it been hidden by someone?
 The curriculum remains hidden until faculty and students get aware of it.

 Objective: To explore the effects of HC on students' behavior.

 Methods: A qualitative exploratory study was carried out in 2020 from January till June in the University College of medicine and dentistry.
 FGDs were conducted on zoom with purposive sampling of 30 students.
 FGD questions were validated and then piloted to ensure clarity.
 All FGDs were recorded on zoom and transcribed verbatim.
 Due to the sensitive nature of data, confidentiality and anonymity were ensured.
 Thematic analysis was employed to get meaning within the data set.

 Results: Total 130 of codes were identified in the first cycle of coding that was further merged in the second cycle of coding leading to 110 codes.
 19 subthemes under 4 major themes emerged from the transcripts.
 Main themes were effects of educational environment, peers, basic and clinical sciences teachers on student’s behavior.
 Discipline, extracurricular activities, discussions, student’s preferences, exchange of good habits, ethics, knowledge, punctuality, professionalism and role modeling were positive effects while use of social media, hangout, exchange of bad habits, favoritism, non-punctuality, haphazard teaching, and hierarchy were the negative effects in terms of hidden curriculum identified through themes and subthemes.